 Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 The answers are all over the place.
 Someone claims R20,000 a month.
 Someone else says they barely clear R3,000.
 The truth?
-Both can be right — because nobody talks about the expenses.
+Both are right — because nobody talks about the expenses.

 In this article, we're cutting through the noise.
 We'll show you what real drivers are earning across Johannesburg, Cape Town and Durban — and more importantly, what they're actually taking home after every cost is paid.